devops329/devops/instruction/awsEcs/awsEcs.md

 Before you can configure Docker containers to run under ECS you need to authorize how the container executes.
 There are two roles that control the rights of an ECS task:

 1. **Task execution role** - This defines the rights necessary to deploy a task.
-This includes things like the ability to start up a getting an ECR image and setting up CloudWatch logging.
+This includes things like the ability to start up and getting an ECR image and setting up CloudWatch logging.
 1. **Task role** - This defines what rights the task has.
-This includes things like database access rights or read from S3.
+This includes things like database access rights or reading from S3.

 We will not define a **Task role** at this time, but you will do this later if you add rights for the task to connect to your MySQL instance without providing explicit credentials.